-He often visited the Heuriger's taverns in the then Viennese suburbs Heiligenstadt, Grinzing, Sievering and Nussdorf (now 19th district Döbling).
-One of his many residences was in Heiligenstadt in Herrengasse 6.
-In 1802 he wrote the letter addressed to his brother, but never dispatched, in which he expressed his desperation about his progressive deafness, the "Heiligenstädter-Testament".
-At Pfarrplatz 2, Beethoven lived in the summer of 1817 and worked on the famous 9th Symphony.
-The 17th century listed building is preserved and houses the famous wine tavern Mayer at Pfarrplatz and is named after the ex-inhabitant "Beethovenhaus".
+He frequently visited wine taverns in the former Vienna suburbs of Heiligenstadt, Grinzing, Sievering and Nussdorf (now the 19th district of Döbling).
+One of his many residences was in Heiligenstadt at Herrengasse 6.
+Here in 1802 he wrote the letter addressed to his brother, but never sent, in which he expressed his despair at his progressing deafness, the "Heiligenstadt Testament".
+Beethoven lived at Pfarrplatz 2 in the summer of 1817 and worked on the famous 9th Symphony.
+The 17th-century, listed building has been preserved unchanged and is home to the well-known Heuriger Mayer at Pfarrplatz and is named "Beethoven House" after the ex-inhabitant.

-His last summer spent Beethoven 1826 on the estate of his brother John in the Lower Austrian community Gneixendorf in Kamptal, Already seriously ill, he wrote on February 22, 1827 to Schott's sons in Mainz : "My doctor orders me to drink very good old Rhine wine, send me a small number bottles of . " In response, the dispatch of" precious Rüdesheim mountain wines from 1806 ”confirmed.
-Supposedly in his doctor Dr. Malfatti advised to champagne or Moselle wine.
-Presumably, he therefore allowed or recommended alcohol for him to raise him spiritually, because in truth, it was already coming to an end.
-On March 24, four bottles of wine arrived from Mainz, at the sight of which Beethoven muttered his supposedly last words: "Pity, too bad, too late."
-He died on March 26 in the afternoon.
+Beethoven spent his last summer at his brother Johann's estate in the Lower Austrian community of Gneixendorf in 1826 Kamptal, Already seriously ill, he wrote to Schott's sons on February 22, 1827 Mainz : "My doctor ordered me to drink very good, old Rhine wine, send me a small number bottles of . " In reply was the dispatch of" precious Rüdesheimer mountain wine of 1806 ”confirmed.
+Apparently his doctor Dr. Malfatti come with champagne or Moselle wine.
+This is probably why he allowed or recommended alcohol to him, in order to straighten him up, because in truth it was already coming to an end.
+On March 24, four bottles of wine from Mainz arrived, at the sight of which Beethoven murmured his supposedly last words: "Too bad, too late."
+He died on March 26th in the afternoon.
 The well-known internist and author Univ.
-Prof. Dr. Anton Neumayer writes: "Beethoven's liver cirrhosis (as a cause of death) is almost certainly the result of damage from regular alcohol consumption."
-Beethoven was certainly not a real one alcoholic but he has been drinking alcohol almost daily since his youth.
+Prof. Dr. Anton Neumayer writes: "Beethoven's cirrhosis of the liver (as the cause of death) is almost certainly the result of damage from regular alcohol consumption."
+Beethoven was certainly not a real one alcoholic, but he had been drinking alcohol almost every day since he was young.